 Imaging tests such as X-rays, MRI scans or CT scans may be recommended in order to check the joint.
 Meet a specialist and get all the necessary diagnostics done at Medcare.

-An orthopaedic specialist at Medcare will recommend the best knee pain treatment based on your diagnosis.
+An orthopaedic specialist at Medcare will recommend the best knee joint pain treatment based on your diagnosis.
 The orthopaedic specialist may start by advising rest, ice packs, knee pain medicines or knee braces.

 If you are overweight or obese, then weight loss will be recommended, as this reduces the pressure on the knee joint.
-Once the cause of the knee pain is known, physiotherapy may be recommended.
+Once the cause of the knee joint pain is known, physiotherapy may be recommended.

 The physiotherapist will teach you stretching and exercises aimed at strengthening muscles, improve stability and flexibility and reduce pressure on the joint.
 Steroid injections may be given in order to provide knee pain relief and reduce inflammation.